razavi-lab/razavi-lab.github.io/_pages/about.md

 - **Lymphatic Biomechanics:** Investigating the influence of mechanical forces on lymphatic vessel function, immune cell trafficking, and disease progression.

 - **Lymphatic Tissue Engineering:** Developing biomimetic models and regenerative strategies to restore and enhance lymphatic function.
-- **LAdvanced Imaging:** Leveraging cutting-edge imaging technologies to visualize and quantify lymphatic pumping dynamics in physiological and pathological states. <details>
+- **LAdvanced Imaging:** Leveraging cutting-edge imaging technologies to visualize and quantify lymphatic pumping dynamics in physiological and pathological states.